-It was time for Harry to outsource his order fulfilment.
+It was time for Harry to outsource his order fulfillment.

-“I always wanted to use a fulfilment warehouse, as it’s a scaleable solution and I had the big picture in mind,” explains Harry.
+“I always wanted to use a fulfillment warehouse, as it’s a scalable solution and I had the big picture in mind,” explains Harry.
 “But as a start-up, surviving on a credit card, I couldn’t do it straight away.

-“After our first year of trading, we moved to our first UK fulfilment centre.
+“After our first year of trading, we moved to our first UK fulfillment center.
 Then after six months, we switched to James and James, following a recommendation from another business owner.
-The key reason for the change was James and James’s US fulfilment centre and the international reach it has.”
+The key reason for the change was James and James’s US fulfillment center and the international reach it has.”

 Taking TAILORED ATHLETE to the US